Simrankumaran/covid_mindsdb_analysis/README.md

 ## What is Confusion Matrix?
 A `Confusion matrix` is an N x N matrix used for evaluating the performance of a classification model, where N is the number of target classes.
 The matrix compares the actual target values with those predicted by the machine learning model.
 This gives us a holistic view of how well our classification model is performing and what kinds of errors it is making.
+* True Positive (TP)
+The predicted value matches the actual value
+The actual value was positive and the model predicted a positive value
+* True Negative (TN)
+The predicted value matches the actual value
+The actual value was negative and the model predicted a negative value
+* False Positive (FP) – Type 1 error
+The predicted value was falsely predicted
+The actual value was negative but the model predicted a positive value
+Also known as the Type 1 error
+* False Negative (FN) – Type 2 error
+The predicted value was falsely predicted
+The actual value was positive but the model predicted a negative value
+Also known as the Type 2 error

 <img src="assets/cm.png" >